Play Dead (song): Year-end charts

+Release history

 Covers

 A cover of the song appears on the special edition of the album Into by the Finnish band the Rasmus.
 It is available on many of their singles as well, including "Madness".
 In 2007, The Swedish band Pain covered the song on the album Psalms of Extinction.

 Usage in media

 A modified version of the song was also used in 1995 on the launch advert for the new Vauxhall Vectra, with the tagline "Designed for the next millennium".